FluBBaOfWard/WSCpuTest/README.md

 	SP = [SS:SP]
 }

-### Undefined opcodes
+## Undefined opcodes

+### 0x0F
+This opcode is not "POP CS" or Group3 it's just a 1 byte NOP.

+### 0x63, 0x64, 0x65, 0x66, 0x67
+These opcodes doesn't do anything, they are just 1 byte NOPs.

+### 0x9B
+This is known as POLL on other NEC Vx0 CPUs, on the V30MZ it doesn't wait or cause exception, just a 1 byte NOP.

+### 0xD6
-0xD6 This is a one byte opcode called SALC, it sets AL to either 0x00 or 0xFF depending on if Carry is set or not.
+This is a one byte opcode called SALC, it sets AL to either 0x00 or 0xFF depending on if Carry is set or not.
+Though I couldn't get STC to set the carry before the SALC...

+### 0xD8 - 0xDF
+These opcodes are called FPO on other NEC Vx0 CPUs, used to communicate with an FPU.
+On the V30MZ they are 2 byte NOPs.

+### 0xF1
+It doesn't look like it's a simple INT1 as I couldn't get a test to work, it looks like it might be BRKS from NEC V25/V35 or at least that it switches the MD flag.
+This app doesn't test it, if someone can write a test that works please contact me.

 ## Controls:
 Use WS X1-X4 to navigate the menus.
 A to select/continue, B to go back/cancel.